 It is widely known that Whiting Door Manufacturing launched the first practical roll-up door for trucks and trailers in 1953.
 It is not as well known that Whiting’s Met L Wood laminates division is one of the largest suppliers of swing doors in the truck and trailer industry.

 Swing doors or “barn” doors are ubiquitous in the trailer industry.
 They are designed to maximize the net cargo area.
 If you are looking for the largest possible opening for your truck body or trailer, then swing doors may be for you.
 They can be produced in a variety of custom sizes as well as a wide array of materials.
 The industry standard remains a plywood core combined with a galvanneal interior designed to withstand significant abuse along with a high gloss white aluminum exterior face.

 Although maximum opening clearance is a significant feature, swing doors also carry several drawbacks.
 When operating in a loading dock environment, swing doors must be opened before the trailer is at the dock and then closed after clearing the dock.
-This results in drivers or distribution centre staff walking around often busy yards with all manner of heavy equipment in motion.
+This results in drivers or distribution center staff walking around often busy yards with all manner of heavy equipment in motion.
 If trailers are lined up and parked in tight quarters, doors may not be able to swing fully open.

 In the early 1950s, Whiting introduced the first practical roll-up door to address the shortcomings of swing doors.
 Although the rear frame required to house a roll-up door assembly results in slightly reduced opening clearance, the operational advantages are significant.
 Doors may be operated while securely parked at a loading dock.
 During curbside deliveries, doors may be quickly opened and closed, increasing efficiency.

-In short, roll-up doors are safer, more efficient, more secure and better adapted to marketing opportunities.
-Future blogs will cover the dizzying variety of roll-up door systems which are now available along with options and a discussion on how to develop a specification that is best suited for a particular user.
+In short, roll-up doors are safer, more efficient, more secure, and better adapted to marketing opportunities.
+Future blogs will cover the dizzying variety of roll-up door systems which are now available, along with options and a discussion on how to develop a specification that is best suited for a particular user.

-Can I Convert my Truck or Trailer from Swing Doors to a Roll-up Door?
+Can I Convert My Truck or Trailer From Swing Doors To a Roll-up Door?

 Absolutely!
-Whiting receives enough requests to perform this changeover that we developed a rear frame conversion kit.
+Whiting received enough requests to perform this changeover that we developed a rear frame conversion kit.
 The kit is designed with two posts which include an angled interior freight guide to provide elevated protection against damage from material handling equipment.
 Also included are two options for the header beam: 7” or 9” depending on the model of roll-up door to be used for the conversion.